The Patterdale Shepherd is a hybrid of the purebred Patterdale Terrier and the purebred German Shepherd.

 Also, the calcium requirement of this breed can be obtained from milk.

 Nuts are also to be avoided because of the high concentration of salt.
-This also causes hair fall in dogs.
+This also causes hair to fall in dogs.

 If you don’t want your Patterdale Shepherd to get constipated, avoid giving him corn, soy, wheat, and maize.